College Housing Costs 2026: Dorm vs Apartment vs Commuting

 Money-Saving Strategies for College Housing

 - Choose a triple or quad room.
-On-campus, a triple room is 15-25% cheaper than a double.
+On-campus, higher-occupancy rooms are often cheaper than singles or doubles, but availability and comfort trade-offs matter.

 - Get roommates off campus.
 Every additional roommate cuts rent and utilities significantly.